HMUNACHI/tango/README.md

 ## Job Submission & Retreival

-   - Consumers submit a job through a gRPC `SubmitTask` RPC.
-   - The job includes matrix data (A and B), the operation type, and parameters for task splitting.
-   - See `test/job_client.go` for a test submission flow.
-   - Each Job is a matmul op with two matrices of any size, and the desired number of split.
-   - The consumer device periodically polls Tango via the `JobStatus` RPC.
+Consumers submit a job through a gRPC `SubmitTask` RPC.
+The job includes matrix data (A and B), the operation type, and parameters for task splitting.
+See `test/job_client.go` for a test submission flow.
+Each Job is a matmul op with two matrices of any size, and the desired number of split.
+The consumer device periodically polls Tango via the `JobStatus` RPC.
-   - Pooling is preferred at the scale Tango is expected to grow to, because it allows asynchronous processing and resource reuse without tying up a single long-lived connection.
-   - With pooling, tasks can be queued and processed independently for better fault tolerance, and manageability compared to holding a connection open until a job completes.
-   - This way, clients can submit work and later retrieve results without blocking their connection, and the server can efficiently reuse connection resources across many tasks.
-   - Once done, the consumer device can retreive the result.
+ Pooling is preferred at the scale Tango is expected to grow to, because it allows asynchronous processing and resource reuse without tying up a single long-lived connection.
+With pooling, tasks can be queued and processed independently for better fault tolerance, and manageability compared to holding a connection open until a job completes.
+This way, clients can submit work and later retrieve results without blocking their connection, and the server can efficiently reuse connection resources across many tasks.
+Once done, the consumer device can retreive the result.

 ## Task Distribution

 <p align="center"><img src="images/shard.png" alt="2D sharding image"/>
 </p>

-   - We use 2D sharding, where the total number of shards is determined as `ExpectedSplits = rowSplits * colSplits`.
-   - Each shard is assigned a unique index (from 1 to ExpectedSplits), where `rowBlock = (taskIndex - 1) / gridCols` and `colBlock = (taskIndex - 1) % gridCols`.
-   - For a given shard, the starting row is computed as `startRow = rowBlock * rowsPerBlock + min(rowBlock, extraRows)`.
-   - And `endRow = startRow + rowsPerBlock (incremented by 1 if the block is receiving an extra row)`.
-   - The starting and ending column indices for the shard are computed similarly, `startCol = colBlock * colsPerBlock + min(colBlock, extraCols)`.
-   - And `endCol = startCol + colsPerBlock` (adjusted if extra columns are allocated).
-   - Shard A: Extracts a contiguous set of rows from matrix A (from `startRow` to `endRow`).
-   - Shard B: For each row of matrix B, a slice is taken from `startCol` to `endCol` to form the corresponding sub-matrix.
-   - These extracted blocks represent the parts of A and B required to compute one portion of the final multiplication result.
-   - Each device receives a shard pair (from A and B) to process.
-   - If the total number of rows or columns isn’t evenly divisible by the number of splits, the extra rows or columns are distributed evenly among the shards.
-   - After computation, devices return their partial results, which the server later reassembles into the final result matrix.
-   - Final transaction logs are uploaded to GCP Cloud Storage.
+We use 2D sharding, where the total number of shards is determined as `ExpectedSplits = rowSplits * colSplits`.
+Each shard is assigned a unique index (from 1 to ExpectedSplits), where `rowBlock = (taskIndex - 1) / gridCols` and `colBlock = (taskIndex - 1) % gridCols`.
+For a given shard, the starting row is computed as `startRow = rowBlock * rowsPerBlock + min(rowBlock, extraRows)`.
+And `endRow = startRow + rowsPerBlock (incremented by 1 if the block is receiving an extra row)`.
+The starting and ending column indices for the shard are computed similarly, `startCol = colBlock * colsPerBlock + min(colBlock, extraCols)`.
+And `endCol = startCol + colsPerBlock` (adjusted if extra columns are allocated).
+Shard A: Extracts a contiguous set of rows from matrix A (from `startRow` to `endRow`).
+Shard B: For each row of matrix B, a slice is taken from `startCol` to `endCol` to form the corresponding sub-matrix.
+These extracted blocks represent the parts of A and B required to compute one portion of the final multiplication result.
+Each device receives a shard pair (from A and B) to process.
+If the total number of rows or columns isn’t evenly divisible by the number of splits, the extra rows or columns are distributed evenly among the shards.
+After computation, devices return their partial results, which the server later reassembles into the final result matrix.Final transaction logs are uploaded to GCP Cloud Storage.
+Devices perform computation on the assigned matrix shard.
+Results are reported back using the `ReportResult` RPC, updating the overall job status.
+The mobile devices run each op with `Cactus Ferra`, a collection of linear algebra kernels for each device.
+Devices return their executed Floating Point Operations (which we use for determining the device owner's payments).

 ## Job Queues and Lifecycle

-  - When a consumer submits a job (via the SubmitTask RPC), a new job object is created from the task request.
-  - This job object encapsulates the complete task details, including the serialized matrices, operation type, and task-splitting parameters (such as the number of row and column splits).
-  - The job is then stored in a central jobs map and appended to a job queue, which serves as an ordered list of pending jobs awaiting processing.
-  - Once jobs are queued, devices (workers) periodically poll the server for available tasks by invoking the FetchTask RPC.
-  - The server iterates over the job queue and examines each job to determine if there is an available shard to assign.
-  - It uses a task reservation mechanism where, for each job, it checks if a shard is either unassigned or its previous assignment has timed out.
-  - If a shard is available, the system reserves it by updating the job's pending tasks with a new deadline and assigning that task shard to the requesting device.
-  - This ensures that each task (or shard) is processed only once and can be re-assigned in the event of a device failure or timeout.
-  - After a device processes its assigned shard, it reports the result back to the server using the ReportResult RPC.
-  - The job object is updated with the received shard result, and a counter (ReceivedUpdates) is incremented.
-  - When the number of received updates matches the total number of expected splits (derived from the product of row and column splits), the server considers the job complete.
-  - At this point, the server aggregates all the individual shard results into a final, complete result.
-  - Additionally, background processes, such as the task reaper, periodically clean up expired or unresponsive tasks to maintain the overall system’s robustness.

-## Task Execution & Reporting

-   - Devices perform computation on the assigned matrix shard.
-   - Results are reported back using the `ReportResult` RPC, updating the overall job status.
-   - The mobile devices run each op with `Cactus Ferra`, a collection of linear algebra kernels for each device.
-   - Devices return their executed Floating Point Operations (which we use for determining the device owner's payments).
+When a consumer submits a job (via the SubmitTask RPC), a new job object is created from the task request.
+This job object encapsulates the complete task details, including the serialized matrices, operation type, and task-splitting parameters (such as the number of row and column splits).
+The job is then stored in a central jobs map and appended to a job queue, which serves as an ordered list of pending jobs awaiting processing.
+Once jobs are queued, devices (workers) periodically poll the server for available tasks by invoking the FetchTask RPC.
+The server iterates over the job queue and examines each job to determine if there is an available shard to assign.
+It uses a task reservation mechanism where, for each job, it checks if a shard is either unassigned or its previous assignment has timed out.
+If a shard is available, the system reserves it by updating the job's pending tasks with a new deadline and assigning that task shard to the requesting device.
+This ensures that each task (or shard) is processed only once and can be re-assigned in the event of a device failure or timeout.
+After a device processes its assigned shard, it reports the result back to the server using the ReportResult RPC.
+The job object is updated with the received shard result, and a counter (ReceivedUpdates) is incremented.
+When the number of received updates matches the total number of expected splits (derived from the product of row and column splits), the server considers the job complete.
+At this point, the server aggregates all the individual shard results into a final, complete result.
+Additionally, background processes, such as the task reaper, periodically clean up expired or unresponsive tasks to maintain the overall system’s robustness.

 ## Communication, Security & Compression

-   - gRPC calls are secured with TLS, each communication to Tango muss use the provided TLS certificate, which is used to encrypt and decrypt the matrices in transit.
-   - JWT tokens are used to authenticate requests via a custom interceptor, each call must also present a JWT cactus-token in adition to TLS certificate.
-   - The TLS key and JWT signature for verifying both are stored on GCP secret manager, and only accessible with proper GCP env authentication.
-   - Zstd comppression is used to encode and decode the float32 binaries, this reduces matrices to between 40-50% of their original sizees.
-   - Zstd uses a more modern algorithm that provides higher compression ratios and faster compression speeds than GZip for many data types.
-   - Zstd uses a blend of dictionary-based compression (similar to LZ77) and entropy coding (specifically Finite State Entropy) to achieve high compression ratios at very fast speeds.
-   - The algorithm is tunable, allowing you to choose between faster, lower-ratio compression and slower, higher-ratio compression.
-   - This versatility makes Zstd attractive for many applications where both performance and efficiency are critical.
+gRPC calls are secured with TLS, each communication to Tango muss use the provided TLS certificate, which is used to encrypt and decrypt the matrices in transit.
+JWT tokens are used to authenticate requests via a custom interceptor, each call must also present a JWT cactus-token in adition to TLS certificate.
+The TLS key and JWT signature for verifying both are stored on GCP secret manager, and only accessible with proper GCP env authentication.
+Zstd comppression is used to encode and decode the float32 binaries, this reduces matrices to between 40-50% of their original sizees.
+Zstd uses a more modern algorithm that provides higher compression ratios and faster compression speeds than GZip for many data types.
+Zstd uses a blend of dictionary-based compression (similar to LZ77) and entropy coding (specifically Finite State Entropy) to achieve high compression ratios at very fast speeds.
+The algorithm is tunable, allowing you to choose between faster, lower-ratio compression and slower, higher-ratio compression.
+This versatility makes Zstd attractive for many applications where both performance and efficiency are critical.

 ## Key Performance Indicators (KPIs)